KareeMagdyy/genshin-wish-counter/README.md

 # Genshin Impact Wish Calculator

-This is a Calculator you can use to calculate total wishes you have from materials also counting the betty system
+This is a Calculator you can use to calculate total wishes you have from materials also counting the pity system

 ## Website